Advice for working while you study

 Some students choose to work in the winter or summer breaks, rather than during the academic year.

-Many shops hire new staff to work for 2–3 months over the Christmas period to help with the rush, and the hospitality and tourism industries is a great source of work in the summer.
+Many shops hire new staff to work for 2–3 months over the Christmas period to help with the rush, and the hospitality and tourism industries are a great source of work in the summer.

 Working seasonally means you don't have lectures or seminars, so you can pick up more shifts and work longer hours than during the academic term.
 However, you might still have exams and deadlines to prepare for, so think about this when agreeing to work long shifts.